sbudisav/bp_app/README.md

 # Quote Sorting Page
-Vue project that injests a json file of movie/game quotes, displays them on a screen.
+Vue project that ingests a 3rd party json file of movie/game quotes, displays them on a screen.
 You can search in real time, filter by movie or game, and has pagination.